uchicago-capp-camp-2025/capp-camp-setup/documents/booster3/booster3.rst

 example, ``amr`` would create ``amr_words.txt`` and ``borja`` would create ``borja_words.txt``.

-Once the files are created, both partners should make a commit and to try to push it to GitHub.
+Once the files are created, each partner should make a commit and to try to push it to GitHub.
 One of the pushes will succeed and the other will fail with an error of the form: